 Back into Fall and there is only 1 image of my mantel to be found!

 Ha, here is my first official Christmas mantel posted on the blog.
 Working the glass, baby, working that glass.
-I still like this though.
+I still like these holiday decorations in red and white though.
 And I remember that it was very sparkly and festive and that the whole time this was up there wasn’t an evening without the candles being lit.

 I think this one might have started the whole mantel decorating thing.
-Because that shelf (which is obvious a radiator cover) starts to become a frequent guest here.
+Because that shelf (which is obviously a radiator cover) starts to become a frequent guest here.

 See this one was right after Christmas in January.
 When I craved white and simplicity.
 Photography skills are clearly improving too.